 It's been one of the most frequently asked questions since the coronavirus developed into a global pandemic: should I be wearing a face mask?
-The British public are advised to wear face coverings when in crowded places as part of the UK government's lockdown easing plan – a stance also taken by officials at the Centre for Disease Control and Prevention (CDC) in the United States.
+The British public are advised to wear face coverings when in public – a stance also taken by officials at the Centre for Disease Control and Prevention (CDC) in the United States.
 Yet, some people are still unsure about what is the correct way to wear a face mask during this pandemic.

 Whatever kind face mask you have, it's important to make sure you are using it in the correct way.
 Stay as safe as possible by avoiding common mistakes with this easy step-by-step checklist.